milliemince/eBay-shipping-predictions/README.md

 ## Discussion

-### Model Evaluation - Feature Importance
+### Model Evaluation: Feature Importance
 To evaluate our models, we first looked at the features that each of the models deemed to be the most important.
 This is so we can determine whether the models performed well on certain subsets of the data, analyzing whether some subsets had bias, or if different models prioritized certain features over others.
-MILLIE

 ’We learned it is possible to determine the most important features in predicting delivery times for the eBay dataset using Random Forests with boosting (using XGBoost).
 We can look at the weights for each of the features in our dataset after using XGBoost’s decision trees to determine the highest weighted features.

+TODO
 *insert table maybe for feature importance once we complete model runs*

 XGBoost learned many boosted decision trees on random subsets of the data.
 Features that are evaluated higher up in the trees correspond to the features which the model has learned are more important.
 We have found that the most important features are `handling_days` and `carrier_max_estimate`, followed by some mid-tier importance features such as `weight`, `zip_distance`, and `shipment_method_id`.

-### Model Evaluations - Predictions
+### Model Evaluation: Predictions

 We also wanted to compare how the models might differ in effectiveness or use case.
 To do so, we can look at the kinds of predictions that each model made to see if there are any key differences.
 We created a scatter plot of predicted vs actual shipping dates, categorized by product category or price to look at our predictions for each model.